SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/UpdateTypicalSearch.md

 Update (import) TypicalSearch information in the database

-**Parameters:**
+## Parameters

- - **searches** TypicalSearch structures to import.
+* **searches** TypicalSearch structures to import.
 If null, then the fileset is scanned for *TypicalSearch.json files and those are imported instead

 **Returns:** String